slayyden/cse15l-lab-reports/labreport3.md

 # Researching Commands
 We will be diving deep into the options of the `grep` command.
 For all examples, assume the working directory is the parent directory of `written_2` unless otherwise specified.
+All the information presented here was from the manual by typing in `man find`.

 ## Recursion
 Using the `-r` option will result in a recursive search, so `grep` will look through all subdirectories.